 Like me, Rachel wasn’t brought up to seek out gratitude moment to moment.
 But she too found that focusing on it, even if things hurt, helped shape the outline of her healing.

 When I talk about travel as a small woman, or as someone with celiac disease, I say that I can only live in the body I have been given.
 And yet I did not want to accept that very same fact when dealing with pain.
 But I have come around.
 For me, accepting what is unchangeable and not fighting what I am experiencing has meant changes to my business and lifestyle.
 This has included making Oaxaca a home base instead of being fully nomadic, turning down travel opportunities because my health takes priority, and focusing on business opportunities that did not require movement, like the food art store, and my celiac translation cards.

-- Looking for joy in smaller things, in the absence of the bigger ones I can no longer do.
+And—a necessity—looking for joy in smaller things, in the absence of the bigger ones I can no longer do.

 So Why Am I Sharing My Journey with Chronic Pain?